PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-12 06:02:11
+Last updated: 2024-04-12 06:02:44
-Random Quote: In the end, one cares about many things, and we should not give so much importance to things. - Professor
+Random Quote: Sometimes you gotta do bad things to catch bad people. - Javier Pe�a